-This measure assesses the ratio of the number of MRI scans to the number of CT scans obtained on or within the 30 days after the date of evaluation for atraumatic seizure among children, ages 1 through 17 years, within the measurement year.
+This measure assesses the ratio of the number of MRI scans to the number of CT scans obtained on or within the 30 days after the date of evaluation for atraumatic headache among children ages 4 through 17 years within the measurement year.
 A higher ratio of MRI to CT scans indicates better performance, as reflected by a smaller number of children being exposed to radiation as a result of imaging.